rydmike/rydmike.github.io/blog_layout_and_theming.md

 ![scrollbars2b](https://user-images.githubusercontent.com/39990307/138181444-164a1e52-a4bf-405f-8ea8-cfcf5726c50f.gif)
 _**Scrollbars now next to view end side, but...**_

-There is an issue with this solution, if you touch or mouse wheel scroll from the expanding margins that do not contain any content, the content does not scroll.
+There is an issue with this solution.
+If you touch or mouse-wheel scroll from the expanding margins that do not contain any content, the content does not scroll.

 Web pages, using this layout, do not behave this way.
 They do scroll from the empty margins too.
 It is poor UX that it does not do so here as well.